Enoshima Electric Railway

 Enoshima Electric Railway Co., Ltd. (江ノ島電鉄株式会社, Enoshima Dentetsu Kabushiki Gaisha) is a private railway operator in Kanagawa Prefecture, Japan.
 Its sole line runs between Kamakura Station in Kamakura and Fujisawa Station in Fujisawa, and both the company and the line are commonly known as Enoden (江ノ電).
+(Note: A contraction of the company's Japanese name, Enoshima Dentetsu.)
 A wholly owned subsidiary of the Odakyu Group, the company also operates local bus services.
 The line is popular with visitors to the Shōnan coast, especially those traveling to Enoshima, as sections run close to the shoreline with views of Sagami Bay; its distinctive rolling stock, appearances in television productions, and short street-running segment have further contributed to its appeal.

 The 10 km line is built to a narrow gauge and is primarily single-track, with passing loops at five of its fifteen stations to permit bidirectional operation.
 A 450 m section between and features street running.
 The route is regulated under the Railway Business Act, with an exemption permitting street running, a provision shared by only a few other lines, including the Keihan Keishin Line, Keihan Ishiyama-Sakamoto Line, and Kumamoto Electric Railway.
 Trains operate on power from overhead lines.

 The railway opened on 25 November 1900.
 Ownership later passed to the Yokohama Electric Railway Company in 1911, Tokyo Electric Power Company in 1921, the second Enoshima Electric Railway Co. in 1926, Tokyu Corporation in 1938, Enoshima Kamakura Tourist Company in 1949, and Odakyu in 1953.
 The present company was established on 1 September 1981 as an Odakyu subsidiary.